igorski/binarcular/README.md

 # typed-file-parser

-A small library that allows you to read the contents of a binary file into an Object structure, doing all the nasty type conversion for you.
+A library that allows you to read the contents of a binary file into a JSON Object, taking care of all data type conversion into JavaScript-friendly values.
+You can search for data by value, slice blocks into separate, meaningful structures or just read the entire file, all inside your browser.

-A practical use case being validating whether a file header contains all the appropriate fields and values.
-Or a more advanced use case being parsing meta data from a file to determine where the meaningful data is stored.
+Practical use cases are:

+* Validating whether a file header contains the appropriate description
+* Scanning a file for specific meta data
+* Using found meta data to locate where other meaningful data is stored... and extract it

 ## Compatibility